GenieFramework/GenieAuthentication.jl/README.md

 ## Installation

-The `GenieAuthentication` package is an authentication plugin for `Genie.jl`, the highly productive Julia web framework.
+The `GenieAuthentication.jl` package is an authentication plugin for `Genie.jl`, the highly productive Julia web framework.
 As such, it requires installation within the environment of a `Genie.jl` MVC application, allowing the plugin to install its files (which include models, controllers, database migrations, plugins, and other files).